stoicism-sympathei/Fake-News-Detection-System/README.md

 *	install a database management system `MySQL` on your server.
 *	Configure Django's database settings in the `settings.py` file of your project to connect to the database.
 -	**Clone the Project**
-*	Use a version control system (e.g., Git) to clone the Clickbait Fake News Detection System project repository to your server.
+*	Use a version control system (e.g., Git) `git clone "git@github.com:stoicism-sympathei/Fake-News-Detection-System.git"`.
 -	**Install Project Dependencies**
 *	Backend: Navigate to the project directory and run `pip3 install -r requirements.txt` to install the required Python libraries and dependencies listed in the requirements.txt file.
 *	Frontend: Navigate to the frontend directory within the project and run npm install to install the necessary frontend dependencies.